 Even us as accountants are in their line of sight.
 They recently won a case in the Tax appeals commission.
 Revenue won a case where the accountant was of the view that the close company surcharge didn’t apply to them.
 So, accountants trading in limited companies who haven’t paid this surcharge beware!

 There will always be sectoral reviews focusing on specific areas of the economy.
 Revenue will take the view that there is a tax leakage and focus on those sectors.

 Interested in getting looked after properly.
-Call Deirdre on 051396703 or contact us.
+Call Deirdre on 051396703 or start here.
 Tell us a bit about you to see how we can help.